BKopysc/qizz-app/README.md

 ## Features
 - Creating quizzes from AI prompts.
 - Manual creating quizzes from scratch.
-- Decentralized data with manual P2P data transfer.
+- Anonymus data with manual P2P transfer.
 Users exchange their data through links or compressed text.
-- None of the user data is stored on the servers.
+- None of the user quiz data is stored on the servers.
+- Generating and validating certificates with quiz results

 <hr/>